Skip to main content

 Switzerland Program

 7 unit minimum.
-FRE 121 is mandatory for students who have not completed nor tested out of FRE 151.
-Students are required to take one class from Block I and one class from Block II.
+Students may only enroll in one class per block.
+Students who have not completed nor tested out of FRE 151 are required to take FRE 121 in addition to their Block I and Block II classes.

 FRE 121 French Language and Culture (1)